vaites/php-apache-tika/README.md

 PHP Apache Tika
 ===============

-This class provides [Apache Tika](https://tika.apache.org) bindings PHP, allowing to extract metadata, text, HTML from documents, images, videos, sounds and more.
+This tool provides [Apache Tika](https://tika.apache.org) bindings for PHP, allowing to extract text and metadata from documents, images and other formats.

 Unlike other solutions [tika-server](http://wiki.apache.org/tika/TikaJAXRS) are used, increasing speed (no need to run JVM on each request).